 The General Conversation section might only cover 2/3 topic areas, but might touch on more if the examiner has difficulty finding something the candidate is interested in, or can talk about.
-Candidates who cannot sustain the conversation at an appropriate level when given every opportunity to do so cannot expect a high mark.
+Candidates who cannot sustain the conversation at a level appropriate to a 17/18+ examination when given every opportunity to do so cannot expect a high mark.